catespinosa/100-days-of-code/log.md

 **Today's Progress**: Very little: Continued to work on the GA Feedr project that I had started during my JSD course, I was able to write one line of code that worked to show the modal when you click the headline, but can't figure out how to show the content inside it.

 **Thoughts:** I think I'm not targeting the div properly.
 I tried using css and empty quotes to remove "display: none" but that didn't work.
 Also "removeAttr"...
-More tomorrow
+More tomorrow...
+JUST REALIZED I DIDN'T READ MY OWN PSEUDO CODE!! tired and going to bed.

 **Link to work:**
 1. [Feedr project](https://github.com/catespinosa/catespinosa.github.io/blob/master/jsd920_class_repo/projects/feedr/js/app.js)